 This black and beige granite vessel sink offers the best of both worlds -- great texture and silky polish, with its rustic chiseled sides and a highly polished interior.
 Paired with a quartz countertop, the sink conveys elegance and permanence.

-A few well-chosen materials and fixtures go a long way in transforming a simple powder room into a graceful space.
-Rather than a standard-issue bathroom sink, this space features a rectangular sink that borrows the concept of an infinity pool, with water cascading over the center into a moatlike perimeter.
+Well-chosen fixtures can easily transform a simple powder room into a graceful space.
+This rectangular sink borrows the concept of an infinity pool, with water cascading over the center into a moatlike perimeter.
 A simple walnut vanity keeps the focus on the sink and the beautifully tiled wall.